jpadilla/pyjwt/docs/usage.rst

 Registered Claim Names
 ----------------------

-The JWT specificaftion defines some registered claim names and defines how they should be used.
+The JWT specification defines some registered claim names and defines how they should be used.
 PyJWT supports these registered claim names:

  - "exp" (Expiration Time) Claim